 For example, in one specific port industry area, in the daylight, 6G system not only provides communication service but also higher accuracy sensing service, AI and computing service, to support all delivery robot UEs moving to transfer goods which cause significant energy consuming; in the evening, most of delivery robot UEs are static and sensing service is no use, thus the related energy consumption on it could be saved via disable the sensing operation.
 It is also same on AI and computing service.

+Another example is that, in a specific area, some tasks from a trusted 3rd party need to be done, which are not time sensitive.
+The trusted 3rd party can query the 6G network for energy consumption and CO2 emission expectations and carry out the task when CO2 emission expectations are low.

 In conclusion, the energy saving mechanism is provided by 6G network and adopted by operator, allowing operator to modify the network policies (e.g. QoS modification), enable/disable network function, to provide on demand 6G services with balance between energy efficiency and service performance.